*** History of Opele -Irere ***

+!!
 Various objects – including beads, cowries, shells, coins, buttons, rings, small bells, and bits of metal – are attached to the bottom of the pods at either end of the Chain.
-Their purpose is to enable the Diviner to distinguish the Right half (even) and the Left half (odd) of the Chain, so that the same half is always cast on the same side, and so that the figure will not be misread.
-Often an even number of cowries (two or four) marks the Right half and an odd number (one or three) mark the Left.
+Their purpose is to enable the Diviner to distinguish the Right half (odd) and the Left half (even) of the Chain, so that the same half is always cast on the same side, and so that the figure will not be misread.
+Often an odd number of cowries (one or three) marks the Right half and an even number (two or four) mark the Left.

 ** The Shells of a dark-colored Seed (Egbere), said to come from a large tree (Igi-Epu), is most commonly used and most highly regarded.
 These Seeds resemble almond shells in their general shape and markings but are darker, smaller, and much harder.
 They are sold in the markets, but they have become increasingly rare and expensive since the early trade in ivory.
 When Split open, they show a smooth, slight convex, outer surface.
 A small hole is burned through each end of a half of a Seed Shell with a hot iron, so that the section Chain may be attached.